Microsoft is betting on the future of buildings

 Buildings are terribly inefficient.
-According to the Environmental and Energy Study Institute, they’re responsible for an estimated 39% of CO2 emissions in the United States — this, despite countless new smart devices that promise to curb energy usage.
+According to the Environmental and Energy Study Institute, they’re responsible for an estimated 39% of CO2 emissions in the U.S.–this, despite countless new smart devices that promise to curb energy usage.
 Part of the problem is that products like Nest thermostats and Lutron lighting systems offer one-off solutions; they aren’t working in tandem to reduce energy consumption overall.

 Toronto firm WZMH Architects, the designers that built the city’s iconic CN Tower, believes that a concept for new, green “plug-and-play” infrastructure will usher the architecture and construction industry into the 21st century.
 It began as an abstract talking point in a client meeting last year.
 Now, the firm is working to make the idea a reality, forming a team to produce the Intelligent Solution Panel, or ISP–what principal and project lead Zenon Radewych calls the “next building block of our future.”